masiri0240-jpg/Cpit260/README.md

 ## 🚀 Usage

-1. Type or select a command from the dropdown.
+1. Select a command from the dropdown (or type it in).
 2. Add arguments (e.g., `grep "hello" file.txt`).
-3. Press Enter or click Execute.
+3. Press Execute or hit Enter.
-4. Use `Ctrl+Space` for auto-completion.
+4. Use `Ctrl+Space` → auto-completion.
-5. Use ↑ / ↓ keys to scroll through command history.
+5. Use ↑ / ↓ → scroll through command history.

 ---